MaximeRobeyns/agnfinder/docs/source/san_inference.rst

 Strictly speaking, an 'autoregressive model' is one where the output of the model (usually indexed by `time`) depends on the previously outputted values of the model and some stochastic term.
-For example, they are commonly employed to predict the next value(s) in a time seris.
+For example, they are commonly employed to predict the next value(s) in a time series.

 In this context, we use a model with this `autoregressive property` to estimate a multivariate distribution, one dimension at a time.
 That is, rather